SSD vs HDD: Which is better?

 • HDDs are slower but cheaper.

-Taken at face value, SSDs are better than HDDs, and we generally recommend upgrading to the best SSD you can afford in order to improve your computer’s performance.
+As a general rule, SSDs are better than HDDs, and we almost always recommend upgrading to the best SSD you can afford in order to improve your computer’s performance.

 Should I upgrade to an SSD?

 If you’re a gamer and want the best performance for your PC or laptop, it’s worth investing in the best SSD for gaming.
-Game developers are increasingly making SSDs a requirement for their games, so it’s only a matter of time until HDDs won’t be compatible.
+It's also worth mentioning that game developers are increasingly making SSDs a requirement for their games, so it’s only a matter of time until HDDs won’t be compatible.
 So, if you only have an HDD right now, you may want to consider upgrading your HDD to an SSD to future-proof your device.

 However, SSDs are expensive and more costly than HDDs on a gigabyte by gigabyte basis.
 A modern 1TB (1000GB) SSD can easily set you back $50 to $100+, while a 1TB HDD can cost as little as $25 or less.